 In many cases, connecting on social media with the right audience, however small, is more beneficial than connecting with the whole world.
 In this area, you want to connect your avatar with the social channels you’re on so everything syncs up.

 One of the best ways to gauge whether or not a social media coach is worth his/her salt is to simply ask for proof.
 Proof, in this case, comes in the form of a portfolio or testimonials.
 A social media coach who can deliver results will have absolutely no problem sharing information on their past clients.

 Ideally, a good portfolio will show where the social media account started out and where it ended up when the coach and the client agreed that their objectives have been met.
 Moreover, the coach should be able to articulate how they achieved said results.
 The proof is always in the pudding, so don’t be afraid to ask.

-Considering the seemingly countless amount of things you have to do when running your practice, adding marketing (of any kind) can be a recipe for quick burnout.
+Considering the seemingly countless amount of things you have to do when running your practice, adding marketing (of any kind) can be a recipe for burning out quickly.

 A common misconception is that social media marketing is just light and fun, it’s not “serious” marketing.
 That’s simply not true.
 Disguised under the word “social” is a networking process that’s very similar to old-school networking most of us over the age of 40 did to kick off our businesses back in the day.

 Today’s social media platforms are very real ways to connect with potential clients and build a loyal following.
 Its power in the marketplace cannot be underestimated.
 Just remember that social media marketing certainly has its benefits to your business.
 To make it work, you must understand how to use it effectively.
 In this case, a social media coach can be quite an asset.